Installing a Windows Server Sensor

 2. Enter show cm to see if the DP's address is already configured.
 If it is not, use the set cm <ip-addr> command to specify the IP address the agent uses to reach the management interface of the Data Processor.
 For a DP cluster, this is the IP address of the DL-master's management interface.
 For a single DP deployment, this is simply the DP's management IP address.
 You can supply either an IP address or a DNS name for the <ip-addr>.

-3. If the sensor has coverage over the DHCP server, you can send the DHCP server logs to a device sensor with the log forwarder feature enabled so that they can be used to enrich assets with DHCP data.
-Use the following command to forward DHCP logs to a specified device sensor:
+3. If the sensor has coverage over the DHCP server, you can send the DHCP server logs to a modular sensor with the log forwarder feature enabled so that they can be used to enrich assets with DHCP data.
+Use the following command to forward DHCP logs to a specified modular sensor:

 set dhcp_log enable ip <sensor ip address>

-For the <sensor ip address>, supply the IP address of a device sensor (Network, Security, or Modular) with the log forwarder feature enabled in its sensor profile.
+For the <sensor ip address>, supply the IP address of a modular sensor with the log forwarder feature enabled in its sensor profile.

 4. Verify the data entry with the show version command.